 X-ray microscopy requires radiation of extremely high quality.
 In order to obtain sharp images instrument and sample must stay absolutely immobile even at the nanometer scale during the recording.
 Researchers at the Technische Universität München and the Paul Scherrer Institute in Villigen (Switzerland), have now developed a method that relaxes these hard restrictions.
 Even fluctuations in the material can be visualized.
 The renowned journal Nature now reports on their results.

-Pierre Thibault of the Technische Universitaet Muenchen and Andreas Menzel, scientist at the Paul Scherrer Institute (Villigen, Switzerland) have now developed an interpretation method that produces reliable images in spite of vibrations or fluctuations.
-The method is based on a technique called "ptychography", developed in the 1960s for electron microscopy.
-Thibault and Menzel’s advancements now make it possible to distinguish effects originating from the contribution of different types of X-ray waves.
+Pierre Thibault of the Technische Universität München and Andreas Menzel, scientist at the Paul Scherrer Institute (Villigen, Switzerland) have now developed an interpretation method that produces reliable images in spite of vibrations of the microscope and even measures fluctuations in the sample itself.

-The new method combines the characterization of dynamical states with high-resolution X-ray microscopy.
-One possible application is to analyze the changing magnetization of individual bits in magnetic storage media with high storage density.
-The interactions of such single magnetic bits or their thermal fluctuations, which ultimately determine the lifetime of magnetic data storage, could be visualized.
+One possible application is to analyze the changing magnetization of individual bits in magnetic storage media and their thermal fluctuations, which ultimately determine the lifetime of magnetic data storage.